shravan-18/CPDM/README.md

 # CT to PET Translation: A Large-scale Dataset and Domain-Knowledge-Guided Diffusion Approach

-***
+## CT/PET Dataset
+We provide a large-scale CT/PET dataset consisting of 2,028,628 paired PET-CT images.
+Please refer to the folder `CTPET_DATASET` to view a sample of the dataset.

+## CPDM
-CPDM utilizes a Brownian Bridge process-based diffusion model to directly learn the translation process from the CT domain to the PET domain, thereby reducing the stochasticity typically encountered in generative models.
+This repository contains the official implementation of the proposed CPDM.
+CPDM employs a Brownian Bridge process-based diffusion model to directly learn the translation from the CT domain to the PET domain, reducing the stochasticity typically encountered in generative models.

 ![img](resources/CPDM_architecture.png)